top of page

 How to Get Started

-As a foraging and wild foods educator, I often get asked about how to get started with foraging, and I always give the same response, “just get out there, and start learning!”.
-I also follow this up with more advice, as I will do here, but that is the best way to get started!
+As a foraging and wild foods educator, I often get asked about how to get started with foraging, and I always give the same response, “Just get out there and start learning!”.
+I follow this up with more advice, but that is the best way to start!

-It's very easy to get overwhelmed as a beginning forager, so I recommend starting with one to three species and focusing only on those until you feel ready to start adding more!
-This process of ‘feeling ready’ can take as little as a few hours, or as long as several months.
-It depends on the species you choose, and how quickly you gain confidence and comfortability in their identification.
+It's very easy to get overwhelmed as a beginning forager, so I recommend starting with one to three species and focusing only on those until you feel ready to add more!
+This process of feeling ready can take as little as a few hours or as long as several months.
+It depends on the species you choose and how quickly you gain confidence and comfort in their identification.
 More on that in a bit.
-I find that it’s best to start with the more common and easy-to-learn species in your area, I will share some suggestions for these at the end!
+I find that it’s best to start with the more common and easy-to-learn species in your area.
+I will share some suggestions for these in the end!

-Once you’ve chosen a few species it’s time to start learning!
+Once you’ve chosen a few species, it’s time to start learning!
 I will use morels as an example.
-You’ll want to research their identifying features - hollow stem, attached cap, etc, what sort of habitats they prefer in your region - riparian areas with elms, under oaks, burned forests, etc, what season they fruit in - spring for most of us, though here in CO we sometimes get morels into September, what look-a-likes are present in your area and what are the traits that differentiate them - Verpa has a cap that attaches at the top of their stem and cottony fuzz inside the stem, they’re also as edible as morels and good to know!
+You’ll want to research their identifying features.
+They have a hollow stem, attached cap, etc. What sort of habitats do they prefer in your region?
+Riparian areas with elms, under oaks, or maybe burned forests.
+What season do they fruit in?
+Spring for most of us, though here in Colorado, we sometimes get morels into September.
+What look-alikes are present in your area, and what traits differentiate them?
+Verpa has a cap that attaches at the top of their stem and cottony fuzz inside it.
+They’re also as edible as morels and are good to know!

 burn morels